Salah scoops Liverpool award ahead of Henderson and Alexander-Arnold | Goal.com

 Salah scoops Liverpool award ahead of Henderson and Alexander-Arnold

-Mohamed Salah has been crowned as Liverpool Player of the Month for January 2021.
+Mohamed Salah has been crowned as the Liverpool Player of the Month for January 2021.

-Although Jurgen Klopp’s men lost three of those games, the African superstar put up awe-inspiring performances for the Anfield Stadium giants.
+Although Jurgen Klopp’s men lost three of those games, the African superstar put up good performances for the Anfield Stadium giants.

 ⚽️⚽️⚽️⚽️⚽️— Liverpool FC (@LFC) February 11, 2021